Hieu Minh Nguyen’s 2018 poetry collection, Not Here, was recently named one of the best works of poetry in 2018 by the New York Public Library.

 His first book of poetry, This Way to the Sugar, came out years later, in 2014—a finalist for the Lambda Literary Award and the Minnesota Book Award.
 In the confessional style he is known for, Nguyen pries into personal sticking points, from body image and internet-age sex to growing up gay in an unsympathetic home.
 His second book, Not Here, continues unpacking memories of abuse and loss, confronting cultural barriers in sex and love, and staging painful, compromising mother-son dynamics.
-He is working on new stuff, so far inspired by the Twin Cities and assisted by a prestigious Ruth Lilly and Dorothy Sargent Rosenberg Poetry Fellowship, one of five given annually by the Poetry Foundation.
+Unreleased new work so far draws on the Twin Cities, assisted by a prestigious Ruth Lilly and Dorothy Sargent Rosenberg Poetry Fellowship, one of five given annually by the Poetry Foundation.

-Hard to imagine—given many other accolades touting Nguyen’s precocious mastery—that he barely graduated high school.
+Hard to imagine—given so many other accolades touting Nguyen’s precocious mastery—that he barely graduated high school.

 Although Nguyen, who now lives in Minneapolis, quit his haberdashery day job about four years ago to work full time as a poet, he still writes at night.
 He has ever since forgoing undergrad to slog through “soul-sucking customer-service jobs” during the day.

 For example: On a mid-October day, he went to bed at 8 a.m., rose at 11, and got to Hen House Eatery downtown for an interview at 1.
 “During human hours, there are errands to run and responsibilities to do.
 But at 2 a.m., it all goes away.”